Retired Major General Ian Gordon AO

 Ms Jessica Morrison, Executive Officer

 Jessica has been involved in peace and justice movements for many years, and has been with APAN since 2011.
 Her background is in social work which she taught at a tertiary level.
-She is a member of Christian Peacemaker Teams and in early 2015 spent six weeks serving with their team in Hebron in Palestine.
+She is a member of Christian Peacemaker Teams and has served with their team in Hebron in Palestine.

 Michael has been a pro-Palestine activist since 2003.
 He was one of the founders of the FREE GAZA campaign to break Israel’s maritime blockade of the Gaza Strip and is a contributor to three books on the role of non-violent direct action in the struggle for Palestinian independence.